 This is… something like a self-portrait.
 What some of my processes look like from inside.
 It’s not about guns, at all, so let’s just put that out there.
 The bullet is a metaphor, but it’s also an image from a recurring nightmare I’ve been having all my life.
 It’s now been about four years since I had it, and I have hope it won’t come back this time, but…

 As early as I can remember, I was tormented by shifting abstract visions.
-This sounds way more pretentious and exciting than what I experienced, which was this: when I closed my eyes, I could see nothing in my head but an expanse of flawless, terrifyingly perfect whiteness – “PURITY” in the abstract.
+This sounds way more pretentious and exciting than what I experienced, which was this: when I closed my eyes, I could see nothing in my head but an expanse of flawless, terrifyingly perfect, matte whiteness – “PURITY” in the abstract.
 This grew and grew, like a pressure that would split my skull, until it shifted abruptly to a vista of… utter conceptual Corruption.
-Like a landscape made of rust, a rotten world, it too grew bigger and bigger, making four-year-old me want to shriek, but just before I quite got there… it shifted back, whiteness rolling before my closed eyes.
+Like a landscape made of rust, a rotten world, it too grew bigger and bigger, making four-year-old me want to shriek, but just before I quite got there… it shifted back, whiteness rolling on the back of my eyelids.
 These two images would alternate for hours if I kept my eyes closed.
-For years, this is why I stared into the dark while trying to sleep, rather than close my eyes.
+For years, this is why I stared into the dark while trying to sleep.

 This cycle fed inexorably into a dream of being in the barrel of a gun.
 That’s the only way I can describe it – the sensation was of terminal speed combined with violent claustrophobia, falling faster and faster into an ever-shrinking space.
 The sensation built and built, just like the abstractions, and though after the first few hundred times I had this dream I was aware throughout that it was a dream, I was never able to wrench myself awake.
 I could never escape the next part… The Tea Party.